Josh-Lawson/cosc349-assignment1/README.md

 ## VM 1: User Interface

-This vm will be repsonsible for running the web interface of the application, which includes the front-end where users interact with the system.
+This vm will be repsonsible for running the user web interface of the application, where users interact with the system.

 Users will be able to: